martinfrances107/rust_d3_geo/README.md

       }
     }
      ```

      The "Stream" trait is only implemented when the STATE is "Connected<SINK>".
      By design, all code is prevented from calling line_start() or point() unless the object
      has been connected to another pipeline stage.

-## Unimplemented sections of the library.
+## Unimplemented sections of the library

 <details>
 <summary>See the details.</summary>